canonical/backup-operators/docs/reference/integrations.md

 ## Backup integrator charm

-Following are integrations for the backup integrator charm.
+The following are relations for the backup integrator charm.

 ### `backup`